-2314 Introduction to Church Planting

-A basic orientation to the biblical, theological, sociological, and practical dimensions of starting new churches.
+2314 Church Planting: Biblical and Strategic Foundations A basic orientation to the biblical, theological, sociological, and practical dimensions of starting new churches.
 2 semester hrs.

 2320 Missions in the Local Church

 A study of the present and possible mission structures and opportunities in the local church in view of the missionary task of the church, and of select case studies and current models of missions in local churches.
 2 semester hrs.